rshettynj/import_sg_terragrunt/README.md

 on linux_amd64
 ```

-Terragrunt uses one atomic directory and only one terragrunt.hcl in it to mange the resources.
+All we need for Terragrunt is use one atomic directory and only one terragrunt.hcl in it to mange the resources.
 Actual public module will be stored in the ./modules folder.
 We are not covering the terragrunt layout details here.
-In this case, we have sg3 folder and ./terragrunt.hcl file in it.
+In this case, we have folder named "sg3" (can be anything.) and ./terragrunt.hcl file in it.

 ```
 [root@ip-172-30-2-182 sg2]# cat sg3/terrgrunt.hcl